 How to Wash a Faux Sheepskin Rug

-Always allow the rug to air dry—the high heat in a clothes dryer can melt the fur.
-If the fibers become tangled, use a soft-bristled brush to gently brush any matted fur and lift the fibers.
+Always allow the rug to air-dry; the high heat in a clothes dryer can melt the fur.
+If the fibers become tangled, use a soft-bristle brush to gently brush any matted fur and lift the fibers.

-In addition to brushing the coat, you may be able to smooth the fibers by mixing one teaspoon of hair conditioner with two cups of warm water.
-Place the mixture in a spray bottle and spritz the fur in a small area.
-Use a soft-bristled brush to gently untangle the fur.
+In addition to brushing the coat, you might be able to smooth the fibers by mixing 1 teaspoon of hair conditioner with 2 cups of warm water.
+Place the mixture in a spray bottle, and spritz the fur in a small area.
+Use a soft-bristle brush to gently untangle the fur.
 Work in a small area and brush slowly.
 If fibers come out, then you are brushing too hard.
-When you are finished, wipe down the area with a clean, damp white cloth and allow to air dry.
+When you are finished, wipe down the area with a clean, damp white cloth and allow to air-dry.